12 Ways I Cook Healthier Meals as a Busy Mom

 12. Replace Aluminum Pans

 From bread pans to cookie sheets, aluminum is a common type of metal for baking.
-Unfortunately, aluminum has been linked to diseases such as Alzheimer’s and Parkinson’s among other serious health problems.
+Unfortunately, aluminum is a neurotoxin, and chronic intake has been linked to Alzheimers.
 Thankfully, it’s easy to find glass and stainless steel alternatives.

 Similar Posts